Special thermometer

 The bath thermometer 🛁

-You probably have at home a waterproof thermometer in the shape of a hippopotamus , giraffe or other cute animal, with round edges and made of soft rubber.
+You probably have a waterproof thermometer in the shape of a hippopotamus, giraffe or other cute animal, with round edges and made of soft rubber.
 In fact, temperature management for well-being and health begins from early childhood with the bath thermometer!
-The recommended temperature for bathing a baby is 37° Celsius (98° Fahrenheit), which you can easily monitor with a digital or traditional infrared thermometer, available at all birthing stores.
+The recommended temperature for bathing a baby is 37° Celsius (or 98° Fahrenheit), which you can easily monitor with a digital or traditional infrared thermometer, available in all birthing stores.

 This small basic object intended for infants can also be used after a long day to relax in a bubble bath.
 Important information: the ideal temperature for a relaxing bath is between 30°C and 37°C depending on your level of coldness (welcome the placement of the lexical field 😜).

-With all the advice from our experts , you should now be able to choose your thermometer , the one that best suits your needs.
+With all the advice from our experts, you should now be able to choose your thermometer wisely, the one that best suits your needs.

 You might also like: